 Vladyslav “Vlad” Ovchynnikov has been a resident of Virginia since 1999, ever since moving to the United States from his native Ukraine.
 His background is in Computer Science, but his passion is in renewable energy, energy efficiency, and electric mobility.
 Vlad is a proud owner of a solar array, an early adopter of electric vehicles, and always happy to proselytize about the benefits of both.

 Dan Turner-Evans researched solar energy technologies during his PhD in Applied Physics at Caltech.
-He holds five patents for photovoltaic related processes and helped to found Caelux, a solar cell start up company.
+He holds two patents for photovoltaic related processes and helped to found Caelux, a solar cell start up company.

 Alice Robie is a research scientist who has a BS in Biology with a minor in Environmental Science from Brandeis University and a PhD from Caltech.
 She’s currently applying Machine Learning to the analysis of animal behavior.
 Alice wants to identify and advocate for technologies and policies that will reduce the impact of climate change on our environment and society.

 Harrison Crecraft’s background in geology brings him a global perspective and a deep interest in environmental and economic sustainability.
 He spent his career in geothermal power generation and then in geothermal heating and cooling after moving to Virginia 25 years ago.
 He received his PhD from the University of Utah and his BS from Brown University, both in geology, and an MS in Computational Sciences from George Washington University.

 Leslie Sansom Emery is a writer and editor with experience working in nonprofit, freelance, and business environments.
 A 30-year resident of Virginia and mom of college-aged twins, she holds a Bachelor of Journalism from The University of Texas at Austin and is a dedicated community volunteer who puts her energy toward issues that protect people and the planet.